 Swoosh down those slopes or open the throttle on your snowmobile engine.Back to Top of List

 If you love snow sports, come see us over spring break.
 Many areas in this vast outdoor playground will probably have snow on the ground through mid-April.
-The Keweenaw Peninsula is boasting 276.5 inches of snowfall so far this season.
 Throughout the U.P., there are good snow bases on most of the snowmobile, cross-country ski and snowshoe trails as well as downhill ski and snowboard slopes.
 This time of year look for stay & ski packages from the U.P. ski lodges and nearby hotels.

 Warmer daytime temps also make this a good time of year to roll and pack snowballs for building snowpeople and forts in our open fields and along our Great Lakes beaches.
 If you are bringing the kids, Ski Brule and Pine Mountain get top kid-friendly ratings.
-Ski Brule also has plans for several college and spring break specials as well as an Easter Brunch and Egg Hunt.
+Ski Brule also has plans for a college spring break special and an Easter Brunch and Egg Hunt.

 The freighters are returning!Back to Top of List